Realytics/path-pattern/README.md

 ## This package is ~~not~~ almost production ready!

-Even if we use this package in production at [Realytics](https://www.realytics.io/) we can't garanty it wont break.
+Even if we use this package in production at [Realytics](https://www.realytics.io/) we can't garanty it won't break.
 If you want to use this, do it carefully and feel free to report issue so we can improve it 😉.

 ## Prerequisites